aschootemeijer/sp500_strategy_backtesting/README.md

 ### Project goal
 Leveraging my background in astrophysics, I designed this python code to investigate market dynamics of the S&P500.
 The code can isolate signal from noise through statistical validation.
-This is a framework that allows the user to investigate the effectiveness of different trading strategies in comparison to a control group (random stocks from the S&P500).
+This is an object-oriented programming (OOP)-based framework that allows the user to investigate the effectiveness of different trading strategies in comparison to a control group (random stocks from the S&P500).
 The following strategies can be tested:
 - "Momentum": do stocks that went up recently stay on the same trajectory?
 - "Decreasing": do stocks that are below a certain percentage of their past maximum value rebound quickly?